George Grenville: Administration

-In Government: 1756-1763
+In Government: 1756–1763

 Treasurer of the Navy

 Pitt then formed a government led by the Duke of Devonshire.
 Grenville was returned to his position as Treasurer of the Navy, which was a great disappointment as he had been expecting to receive the more prestigious and lucrative post of Paymaster of the Forces.
 This added to what Grenville regarded as a series of earlier slights in which Pitt and others had passed him over for positions in favour of men he considered no more talented than he was.
 From then on Grenville felt a growing resentment towards Pitt, and grew closer to the young Prince of Wales and his advisor Lord Bute who were both now opposed to Pitt.

 In 1758, as Treasurer of the Navy, he introduced and carried a bill which established a fairer system of paying the wages of seamen and supporting their families while they were at sea which was praised for its humanity if not for its effectiveness.
 He remained in office during the years of British victories, notably the Annus Mirabilis of 1759 for which the credit went to the government of which he was a member.
 However his seven-year-old son died after a long illness and Grenville remained by his side at their country house in Wotton and rarely came to London.

+When the Buckinghamshire Militia was reformed in 1759, the county lieutenancy nominated several local MPs as officers, including Grenville and John Wilkes.

 In 1761, when Pitt resigned upon the question of the war with Spain, and subsequently functioned as Leader of the House of Commons in the administration of Lord Bute.
 Grenville's role was seen as an attempt to keep someone closely associated with Pitt involved in the government, in order to prevent Pitt and his supporters actively opposing the government.
 However, it soon led to conflict between Grenville and Pitt.
 Grenville was also seen as a suitable candidate because his reputation for honesty meant he commanded loyalty and respect amongst independent MPs.